 Dr. Janell Straach has a diverse background including academic and industry experience.
 She holds a Bachelor of Science degree from Angelo State University, a Master of Computer Science degree from Texas A&M University, an MBA from the University of Dallas and a PhD from The University of Texas at Dallas.
 Prior to her current assignment with the UT Dallas Department of Computer Science, she worked in industry for IBM.
 As an IBMer, she worked with business, government and higher-education clients on techniques for aligning business and information technology using a component architecture to re-engineer existing software applications to enhance new software development projects.
 She also worked with clients on creating strategies for software integration emphasizing open products and standards.
 She specialized in service-oriented architecture (SOA) while at IBM and was a subject-matter expert for creation of SOA certification exams.
 Before IBM, Straach worked for Texas utilities, coordinating their environmental information systems and employee health-information systems.
 She has taught at the college, university and corporate level.

 Dr. James Szot is director of the Naveen Jindal School of Management Professional Education graduate program in project management.
 He earned a PhD in Strategy, Programme and Project Management at Skema Business School, a Master of Science in Management and Administrative Science with an emphasis in organizational development and change management at The University of Texas at Dallas, a MBA with an emphasis in engineering management at the University of Dallas, and a Master of Engineering (Electrical) and a Bachelor of Science in Electrical Engineering at Cornell University.
 He is a Project Management Institute certified project management professional and a registered professional engineer and licensed real estate broker in the State of Texas.
-He chairs the Board of the Project Management Institute Global Accreditation Center (GAC) for Project Management Education Programs.
+He is a Director and past Chair of the Project Management Institute Global Accreditation Center (GAC) for Project Management Education Programs.
 Prior to his academic role, Szot held various management and engineering positions at Texas Instruments and NCR.
 His experience includes leading corporate development programs in 17 countries across Asia, Europe, the Middle East and North America.
 He previously served the community as a member of the Sachse, Texas, City Council, Planning and Zoning Commission and Economic Development Corporation.